dariuszlee/smoothoperator_plushy/README.md

 ## API Documetation: Debug endpoints
 1. /parameters [GET] Get all parameters and metadata WITHOUT latest
 2. /parameters/aggregated/ [GET] Pass a startDate and endDate parameter to get fine grained. startDate and endDate must be ISO formatted strings.
-3. /parameters/ [DELETE] Delete all events in database
+3. /events [DELETE] Delete all events in database

 ## Assumptions
 1. /parameters [POST] Boolean parameters are serialized to false if invalid.
 Valid booleans are true and false case-insensitive.
-2. /parameters [POST] Int:Quantity must be greater than 0 and real:% must be between 0 and 100.
+2. /parameters [POST] Int:Quantity must be greater than or equal to 0 and real:% must be between 0 and 100.
 3. /parameters [POST] If any of the parameters are invalid, we abort and return invalid request.
 Valid parameters match in name and value to an existing parameter.
-4. /parameters [POST] If same key is passed multiple times in parameters map, the last value is taken.
+4. /parameters [POST] If the same key is passed multiple times in the parameters map payload, the last value is taken.
 5. /parameters/latest will only return parameters that have an event registered.
 This is to avoid empty parameters.

     - For all parameter metadata regardless of events, use /parameters[GET]